ACE-Genomics/Manuscript_CSF_turnover/README.md

-This repository contains the code used to analyze data for the manuscript entitled "CSF turnover reshapes biomarker interpretation in neurodegeneration studies"
+This repository contains the code used to analyze data for the manuscript entitled "CSF turnover reshapes biomarker interpretation in neurodegeneration studies".
+Code was run on R version 4.1.1.

 Scripts 01.Data_preprocessing_andPCA.R and 02.Data_analysis_ACE_cohort.R run totally or partially on omics or patient data, which can not be made publicly available due to ethical and legal reasons.